Grant are funds given to an individual or entity (such as a not-for-profit organization or company) for a specific purpose linked to public benefit.

 Non-recoverable grants are distributed by charitable organizations, governments, and companies who do not expect to be repaid for the funding.

 Most grants are not loans, but make sure you specify.
 Recoverable grants are designed as short-term loans and were used during COVID19 to provide capital to nonprofits and social impact organizations, but repayments were expected.
 Providers of non-recoverable grants, however, do not expect repayment and there is no claim on you or your company.
 This type of funding is called “non-dilutive” because you do not give up any ownership to a grant-giver.

 Grants are designed to generate societal benefits, whereas not all Angel equity investors are looking for their capital to generate a social benefit.
-The line between early stage impact equity investment and grant funding, however, has become blurry because an early stage company may receive government and charitable grants along side of equity investment.
-Foundations and Donor Advised Funds have more flexibility to both give grants and invest in for profit organizations who address the core societal benefit they are seeking to catalyze.
+The line between early-stage impact equity investment and grant funding, however, has become blurry because an early-stage company may receive government and charitable grants alongside equity investment.
+Foundations and Donor Advised Funds have more flexibility to both give grants and invest in for-profit organizations that address the core societal benefit they are seeking to catalyze.

 Example Grant Givers